Wildlife of Kuwait: Fauna

-Currently, 442 species of birds have been recorded in Kuwait, 18 of which breed in the country.
-Situated at the crossroads of several major bird migration routes, Kuwait sees an influx of between two and three million birds each year.
-The marshes in northern Kuwait and Jahra serve as critical refuges for passage migrants, while the islands play a vital role as breeding grounds for species such as terns and the Socotra cormorant.
+Currently, 442 species of birds have been recorded in Kuwait, 18 species of which breed in the country.
+Kuwait is situated at the crossroads of several major bird migration routes and between two and three million birds pass each year.
+The marshes in northern Kuwait and Jahra have become increasingly important as a refuge for passage migrants.
+Kuwaiti islands are important breeding areas for four species of tern and the Socotra cormorant.

-Migratory and resident birds

-The Mubarak Al-Kabeer Reserve Ramsar site on Bubiyan Island features lagoons and saltmarshes that host migrating wetland birds from Eurasia to Africa and those traveling from Turkey to India.
-This site also supports the world's largest breeding colony of crab-plovers.
-Common resident birds include the desert lark, while birds of prey like the kestrel and the short-toed snake eagle are frequently seen hunting over the desert plains.
-Seasonal visitors such as greater flamingos gather at coastal wetlands, including Shuwaikh seaside and Sulaibikhat Bay.
+The Mubarak Al-Kabeer Reserve Ramsar site on Boubyan Island consists of lagoons and salt marshes and is visited annually by wetland birds migrating from Eurasia to Africa, and others traveling from Turkey to India.
+Other birds live and breed on these wetlands all year round, including the world's largest breeding colony of crab-plovers.
+Among the resident birds, the commonest is the desert lark, and inland the kestrel and short-toed snake eagle hunt in the desert.

-The greater flamingo is one of Kuwait's iconic birds, especially the huge flocks that are seen in Sulaibikhat and Jahra Bays with up to 3000 recorded in early February 2008.
-They have also been recorded in inland pools in the Jahra area.